 While there are not exact standards for image resolution for the web, 72 ppi/dpi (pixels/dots per inch) is recommended.
 A higher dpi is used for print design, and can increase your file size.
 MailChimp recommends keeping file sizes less than 1MB.
-Larger files load slowly in your subscribers' inboxes, and nobody wants that.
+Larger files load slowly in your subscribers' inboxes.

-When saving images, use PNG or JPG format.
+When you save images, use PNG or JPG format.
 You can use GIF format if you need to retain transparency, but keep in mind that this format supports fewer colors.
-That is, a GIF can be good for a logo or icon, but you'll want to stick with PNG or JPG for photos and other images that use a lot of color variety.
+A GIF can be good for a logo or icon, but stick with PNG or JPG for photos and other images that use a lot of color variety.

 Colors used online are different from those used in print, so it's important to make sure the colors in your image are set correctly.
-Web images should be saved using the RGB color profile or mode.
-CMYK, which is what designers use for print, doesn't render accurately online and in some cases, can actually break your embedded image.
+Web images should be saved with the RGB color profile or mode.
+CMYK, which is what designers use for print, doesn't render accurately online and can sometimes break your embedded image.

 Many smartphones, tablets, and laptops feature high-definition screens, such as retina displays, that offer a higher ratio of pixels per inch.
 This means that images may appear fuzzy on these displays.

-To make sure your images appear clearly on all screens, you can save your web-ready images at double the size needed for the image block you're using in your campaign.
+To make sure your images appear clearly on all screens, you can save your web-ready images at double the size needed for the image content block you use in your campaign.
 For example, if your header image is 600 x 200, you can upload a 72 ppi image that is 1200 x 400 pixels.
-Learn more about high-density displays on the MailChimp blog.

-Constrain Image Dimensions By 50% For High-Definition Displays feature under the
+Constrain Image Dimensions By 50% For High-Definition Displays checkbox under the

 When you're saving images, you should take into account any padding or margin styles in the campaign template.
 For example, in a template that's 600 pixels wide that includes 20-pixel padding, a full-width image would only need to be 560 pixels wide.